spatialos/CppBlankProject/README.md

 ## Cloud deployment

-Our cloud deployment environment is based upon Ubuntu, so therefore if you're not using Linux, you'll have to either set up a cross-compile toolchain and build out a Linux binary (due to the nature of C++).
+Our cloud deployment environment is based on Linux, so therefore if you're not using Linux, you'll have to set up a cross-compile toolchain and build out a Linux binary (due to the nature of C++).
-More information can be found [here](https://docs.improbable.io/reference/13.7/cppsdk/building#building-for-a-cloud-deployment).
+More information can be found [here](https://docs.improbable.io/reference/latest/cppsdk/building#building-for-a-cloud-deployment).

 If using Windows, options include (but are not limited to):
 - Install [Ubuntu](https://www.microsoft.com/en-gb/p/ubuntu/9nblggh4msv6) using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), then build a Linux worker from within that environment.